Pablo-Roncero/PHP_CRUD/README.md

 ("Name", Last name, Address).

 ## Technologies
-The programming languages used on this project are PHP and SQL.
+The programming languages used on this project are PHP, SQL and CSS.
 The database is a MariaDB in an Apache server, al packed in a xampp package.

 ## Launch